 All items of property, plant and equipment are initially recorded at cost.
 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
-Subsequent to recognises such parts as individual assets with specific useful lives.
+Subsequent to recognition, when property, plant and equipment are required to be replaced in intervals, the Group recognises such parts as individual assets with specific useful lives.
 All other repairs and maintenance costs are charged to profit or loss during the financial period in which they are incurred.